cknadler/git-feats/README.md

 If you are looking to contribute, that is a great place to start.

-Also, the following:
+Also, git-feats needs the following:

 * Tests (probably RSpec)
 * Code Cleanup

 Any suggestions are also welcomed with open arms.
-Please fork, send pull requests
+Please fork, send pull requests and make issues.

 #### How to contribute